Azure/azure-sdk-for-js/CONTRIBUTING.md

 - Add/update unit tests and code as required by your change
 - Make sure you run all the unit tests on the affected platform(s)/languages.
 If the change is in common code, generally running on one platform would be acceptable.
 - Run end-to-end tests or simple sample code to make sure the lib works in an end-to-end scenario.

+## Big contributions

+If your contribution is significantly big it is better to first check with the project developers in order to make sure the change aligns with the long term plans.
+This can be done simply by submitting a question via the GitHub Issues section.

 ## Project orchestration